claravilla/tea-cupper/README.md

     - position: alternating on the X axis and randomly placed on row 1 or 3 on the Y axis
 - cookies Jars:
     - speed: medium
-    - size: two cell
+    - size: two cells
     - position: alternating on the X axis, row 2 on the Y axis
 - cookies Jars:
     - speed: fast
-    - size: two cell
+    - size: two cells
     - position: alternating on the X axis, row 4 on the Y axis

-Obstacles are created added to an array that is used to check for crash and to draw them on the board with every refresh.
+Obstacles are created and added to an array that is used to check for crash and to draw them on the board with every refresh.
-At start, a function draw enough obstacles to fill the grid.
+When the page load, a function draw enough obstacles to fill the grid.
 New obstacles are drawn every fixed number of frames, depending on their size and speed.

 ### CRASH